 Adding Views and Viewpoints

 The ArchiMate language defines a series of example viewpoints designed to provide representations that are meaningful and relevant to a variety of stakeholders.
-These viewpoints are made available in Enterprise Architect through the Model Wizard patterns, which provide a way of creating both repository content and diagrams that show how the elements are connected by relationships.
+These viewpoints are made available in Enterprise Architect through the New Diagram Dialog or the Model Wizard patterns, which provide a way of creating both repository content and diagrams that show how the elements are connected by relationships.
 Thus new diagrams can be created.

 Adding Elements and Relationships

 Elements can be added to the model directly without the need for a diagram to be created, but it is far more common for a diagram to be the device that is used to add both elements and connectors to the model.
 Diagrams can be built up with a combination of: